wmcqueensky/wmcqueensky/README.md

 ###

-<p align="center">I'm an upcoming mobile developer with senior level Java skill-set.
+<p align="center">I'm an upcoming mobile developer with future senior level Java skill-set.
 At the present moment searching for opportunities to learn in a professional environment.</p>

 ###